 9. Sesame Oil

-It has sweet, mildly bitter, nutty, rich, creamy, and earthy undertones.
-It’s one of the most delicious vegetable oil substitutes and can make a good switch regardless of the dish you’re preparing.
+Sesame oil has sweet, mildly bitter, nutty, rich, creamy, and earthy undertones.
+Sesame oil is one of the most delicious vegetable oil substitutes and it’s very popular in Asian and African cuisines.

 10. Coconut Oil

 Ah, yes!
 One of the most aromatic oils out there, coconut makes a great substitute for oil in baking.
 It’s also a good choice for frying.
 Besides the difference in flavor – vegetable oil is mild, bland, and neutral, while coconut oil is sweet, kind of vanilla-like, and, uhm, coconutty – there’s another detail that might inconvenience you.

 Coconut oil solidifies, so it needs to be melted for measuring purposes.
 Also, it’s more expensive than vegetable oil.